 Glasgow Clyde College work in partnership with the majority of engineering employers and are seen as the engineering college of choice within the Greater Glasgow area.
-These partnerships provide opportunities for Industrial visits, student placements and industry talks as well as providing opportunities for students to progress into employment.
-Due to the excellent links the College is continually at the forefront of technological advances with continual investment in the state-of-the-art engineering facilities which will provide students with a world class learning experience.
-This course will equip you with the skills you will need to seek employment as an engineering technician, and with some additional studies, as an Incorporated Engineer, in a wide range of manufacturing, service and public sector organisations.
+These partnerships provide opportunities for industrial visits, student placements and industry talks as well as providing opportunities for students to progress into employment.
+Due to these excellent links the College is at the forefront of technological advances with continual investment in its state-of-the-art engineering facilities which provide students with a world class learning experience.

 Jobs and further study